About the Federation of State Boards of Physical Therapy® (FSBPT®)

 The PT and PTA exams are designed to assess a candidate’s basic entry-level competence after graduation from a PT or PTA program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) or from an equivalent non-accredited program.
 The exams have two main purposes:

-- To help ensure that only those individuals who have the requisite knowledge of physical therapy are licensed in the physical therapy field
+- To help ensure that only those individuals who have the requisite knowledge of physical therapy are licensed in the physical therapy field; and

 The national exams are only one part of the evaluation process used by licensing authorities.
 In some jurisdictions, the national exam is supplemented by other means of assessing candidates' ability to practice physical therapy.
 For more information on each jurisdiction’s licensure requirements, see the Licensing Authorities Contact Information page on FSBPT’s website.

-Once items have been developed and submitted to FSBPT, the Exam Development Committee (EDC) reviews the items and determines if the item is entry-level, tests current content, and contains only one correct answer.
-The EDC also reviews entire test forms to ensure each item does not overlap content or cue the answer for other items on the examination form.
+Once items have been developed and submitted to FSBPT, the Exam Development Committee (EDC) reviews the items and determines if the item is appropriate for an entry-level practitioner; that it tests current content; and it contains only one correct answer.
 These items will later become pre-test questions on exams to determine fairness before appearing on the NPTE as actual scored items.
-There are fifty pretest items on each level of examination.
+There are 45 pretest items on the NPTE-PT and 40 pretest items on the NPTE-PTA.
+The EDC also reviews each fully composed exam to ensure that questions do not share content or provide information that makes it easy to answer another question.

-Examinations are built based on an examination outline or blueprint.
+Examinations are built based on an examination content outline.
 This outline identifies the content areas that must be on the examination and the number of questions to be included from each content area.
 The outline is developed from a job analysis, which identifies the activities and tasks that comprise the entry-level practice of physical therapy.
-The job analysis is based on survey data and expert judgments.
+The job analysis is based on survey data from currently licensed practitioners and expert judgments.

-The involvement of a representative group of practicing physical therapists, physical therapist assistants, and other professionals during examination development ensures that the examinations are relevant to the current practice of physical therapy.
+The involvement of a representative group of practicing physical therapists, physical therapist assistants, and other professionals during examination development ensures that the examinations are relevant to the current practice of physical therapy and developed without bias.
 Additionally, staff and technical advisors work to maintain the examinations and ensure compliance with established testing standards.